 Phlebotomists are seen as professional examples.
 The students must maintain a high standard of personal hygiene and grooming.
 Practicing good personal hygiene helps one look and feel one's best.
-It also affects how one feels about oneself, how peers, and clients feel about the student.
+It also affects how one feels about one's self and how peers and clients feel about the student.
 Personal hygiene involves daily bathing and grooming, eating a balanced diet and getting enough rest and exercise.